manyuanQ/OCR-GAUN/Weekly Update Log.md

 ### Completed tasks:

 - Write a function to extract information from column A to J and M, K L can be obtained outside the function, N cannot be recognized by text whether this file is scanned or not.
+However each file has a slightly difference between each other, there are many bugs in this function, need to be improved by testing with different files.